Streaming¶

 Most of the time, @sky.function functions run remotely and return a single result — the entire return value is serialized, sent back over the network, and handed to the caller at once.
 This works well for most workloads, but some patterns don't fit: a function that produces millions of rows can't materialize them all in memory before sending; a training loop that yields metrics every epoch shouldn't wait until the last epoch to report; a pipeline that feeds data into a remote model shouldn't serialize the entire dataset upfront.

 Streaming solves this.
-A @sky.function function that uses yield instead of return becomes a streaming computation — results flow back to the caller one at a time as they're produced, and the caller consumes them as a regular Python iterator.
-No special API, no callback registration, no async boilerplate.
-You write a generator, dispatch it with >>, and iterate.
+A generator decorated with @sky.stream becomes a streaming computation — results flow back to the caller one at a time as they're produced, and the caller consumes them as a regular Python iterator.
+Input streaming remains a @sky.function call with an Iterator[T] parameter.

 Output streaming¶